 For American comics, it is typical to center the establishing shot with an aim to occupy the first scene in the comic.
 In manga, on the contrary, the establishing shot is placed at the bottom of the page.
 Besides, in manga you can see more of a cinematic style that portrays heroes in dramatic angles more in synchronization with a film than comics.
 In manga, all the scenes are structured frame-by-frame and represent snapshots of the actions and in synchronization with dialogues.
 In American comics, stories and visuals do not necessarily synchronize with dialogues and visual actions.
 This is one more difference that should be noted between comics vs manga.

-Eventually, it is hard to determine a strict position, which kind of comics is better.
-This topic can be argued for an entire day, but at last, does it really matter?
+Eventually, it is hard to determine which kind of comics is better.
+This topic can be argued for an entire day, but finally, does it really matter?
 The readers can simply enjoy both American comics and Japanese manga, choose elements they like and blend them.
-Both western and Japanese comics are filled with fascinating stories, strong themes, and offer great opportunities to spend some time.
+Both western and Japanese comics are filled with fascinating stories, strong themes, and offer great opportunities to have a good time.